 How long does probation last in Las Vegas, Nevada?

 It depends on the case.
-More minor cases may have probationary periods as short as a few moths.
+More minor cases may have probationary periods as short as a few months.
 More serious cases may have probationary periods of three years, five years, or more.
 When determining the length the judge takes into account recommendations by the Nevada Department of Public Safety Division of Parole and Probation.

 Is it possible to shorten a term of probation in Las Vegas, Nevada?